Skip Navigation Link Nationwide Auto Insurance - On Your Side

-• You can select who receives benefits, when they receive them and how much they receive
+• You select who receives benefits, when they receive them and how much they receive

-• You can potentially recoup your business’ investment when a valued employee quits, retires or dies
+• The chance to recoup your business’ investment when a valued employee quits, retires or dies

 • They have flexibility in the plan design to meet their individual needs

-• They have the ability to receive tax-free income via partial withdrawals and loans
+• They may receive tax-free income through partial withdrawals and loans

-• There is an opportunity for tax-deferred growth of cash values
+• Opportunity for tax-deferred growth of cash values

 We make several assumptions when we talk about taking loans and partial withdrawals from a policy, including that: